A guide to general Japanese business manners

 I. Greeting people

-A happy greeting is good for making a happy workplace and for improving human relations.
-Whether it is at work or not, we should always try to greet people first and from ourselves.
-Please try to greet staff members, or other people in the building when you pass them in the corridor.
-In addition, when you are listening someone it is polite to use your voice to give them a hearty “hai” (yes) or “iie” (no).
+A happy greeting is good for creating a friendly workplace and for improving relationships.
+Whether at work or outside, we should always try to greet people first.
+Please try to greet staff members or other people in the building when you pass them in the corridors.
+In addition, it is polite to give the other person indications that you are listening them, such as with hearty responses of “hai” (yes) or “iie” (no).

 “Ohayo gozaimasu” (Good morning)